Open Ocean

 Open Ocean Draft Restoration Plan 2 Available for Public Comment

-The Open Ocean Trustee Implementation Group has released the Draft Restoration Plan 2 and Environmental Assessment: Fish, Sea Turtles, Marine Mammals, and Mesophotic and Deep Benthic Communities (PDF 438 pg.) for public comment.
-The deadline was extended through July 15, 2019, and reopened to end on August 2, 2019.
+The Open Ocean Trustee Implementation Group has released the Draft Restoration Plan 2 and Environmental Assessment: Fish, Sea Turtles, Marine Mammals, and Mesophotic and Deep Benthic Communities (PDF, 438 pages) for public comment.